Scroll Down to Watch our Complete Look at What it is REALLY like at Perfect Day at CocoCay!

 The more adventurous slides are located at the Daredevil’s Tower.
 Here is where you will find the tallest slide in North America.
 At over 130 feet, it is one thrilling plunge.
 This water slide is unlike anything you will find at a typical waterpark.

-In addition, the tower has a drop slide and other faced paced slides that include a mix of digital lighting and special effects.
+In addition, the tower has a drop slide and other fast paced slides that include a mix of digital lighting and special effects.
 I felt like a little kid all over again running back up the stairs to ride the slides again and again.
 Good thing I was not the only grown-up making this same pilgrimage.

 The line for the Daredevil’s Peak can get quite long midday with wait times of 45-60 minutes.
 Though, we found the lines to be much smaller earlier in the morning and later in the afternoon.
 We also did not encounter much waiting for any of the other slides in this tower.